hungdx-t1/Tori/CONTRIBUTING.md

 ### 🚫 Never PR directly to `main`
 The `main` branch represents the currently released, stable version.
 We do not accept direct PRs to `main` unless it is a critical hotfix for a severe bug in the current release.

-### ✅ PR to the `version/x.x.x` branch
+### ✅ PR to the `develop` branch
-When contributing a new feature or fixing a non-critical bug, you **must** target your PR to the active development branch (e.g., `version/26.5.120`).
+When contributing a new feature or fixing a non-critical bug, you **must** target your PR to the active development branch.
-- If you are unsure which branch is the current development branch, please ask in the Issues section or check the most recently updated `version/` branch.

 ---